 Comparative statements calculate the difference between multiple years of data and report that difference in percentages.
-The accountant reviews the balances on each financial statement for the current year and the previous year.
-For each line item, the accountant subtracts the current year amount from the previous year amount to determine the difference.
-The accountant then divides the difference by the previous year amount to calculate the percentage.
+Your account will review the balances on each financial statement for the current year and the previous year.
+For each line item, she'll subtract the current year amount from the previous year amount to determine the difference.
+She'll then divide the difference by the previous year amount to calculate the percentage.

 One advantage of using comparative statements is the ability to highlight the percentages.
-By restating the change of each line item as a percentage, comparative statements allow the user to notice large changes from one year to the next.
+By restating the change of each line item as a percentage, comparative statements help you see large changes from one year to the next.
 As the percentage increases, the total change in that account balance increases.
-The financial statement user identifies those accounts with the highest changes.
-She can then investigate the reason for the change.
+If you're reading a financial statement, you'll be able to easily identify those accounts with the biggest changes.
+You can then investigate the reason for the change.

 Another advantage involves the use of trend analysis.
 Trends refer to a consistent pattern within a particular financial account.
-The financial statement user chooses a financial account to analyze.
-He uses comparative statements for several years and looks at the percentage reported for that account each year.
-He observes whether the percentages increase, decrease or remain the same.
-If the percentages remain the same, the company experiences steady growth in that account.
+Start by choosing a financial account to analyze.
+Then use comparative statements for several years and look at the percentage reported for that account each year.
+Observe whether the percentages increase, decrease or remain the same.
+If the percentages remain the same, you'll know that the company has experienced steady growth in that account.
 If the percentages increase, that account value is growing rapidly.
 If the percentages decrease, that account growth is slowing.

 Various Size Companies

-The ability to compare various size companies is another advantage offered.
-Comparative statements allow the user to analyze companies of different sizes.
+The ability to compare various size companies is another advantage of using comparative statements for financial analysis.
+Comparative statements let you analyze companies of different sizes.
 Comparative statements address the challenge of comparing the performance of a large company versus a smaller company.
 The use of percentages eliminates the difference in dollar amounts presented in the financial statements of different size companies.